boredjo/thesisfinder/backend/src/documentation/index.html.md

 ### Errors
 Code | Message | Explaination
 --------- | ------- | -----------
-422 | Couldn't find user | There is no user with this user name 403 | Authorization failed | The password is wrong or there is an error with the database
+422 | no user | The API could not find a user with that user name.
+403 | auth fail | The password is wrong or there is an error with the database.

 # User